mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 Import the [TDM_LIBRARY LU](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#tdm_library-lu) from the **TDM Library** to your project and copy the LU level objects in the TDM_LIBRARY to your LU.

-### Step 2 - Add the TDM Root Table and the TDM Generic Tables to the LU Schema
+### Step 2 - Add the TDM Root Table and the Generic TDM Tables to the LU Schema

 1. Add the **FABRIC_TDM_ROOT** LU table to the LU Schema and set it as a [Root table](/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md).

 2. Set the **Instance PK** column to **k2_tdm_eid** and verify that the **fnCheckInsFound** enrichment function under Shared Objects is attached to the LU table.
-    This function validates that entity (IID) exists in the main source LU tables if the TDM task inserts the entity to the target, and therefore must extract its data from the data source.
+    This function validates that the entity (IID) exists in the main source LU tables if the TDM task inserts the entity to the target, and therefore must extract its data from the data source.
 If the validation fails and entity is not found in the source table, the entity is rejected.
 3. Add the **LU_PARAMS**, **INSTANCE_TABLE_COUNT**, **TDM_LU_TYPE_RELATION_EID** and **TDM_LU_TYPE_REL_TAR_EID** to the LU Schema and link the tables to the **FABRIC_TDM_ROOT.IID**.

 ![tdm lu example](images/tdm_lu_example1.png)